In This Article

 Pros of POP Ceiling Designing

-1. It is durable and can last for long without any wear and tear.
+- POP is durable and can last for long without wear and tear

-3. It can be moulded into different shapes and designs.
+- Can be moulded into different shapes and designs

-4. After mixing with water, it is easy to apply on any surface.
+- After mixing with water, it can easily be applied to any surface

 Cons of POP Ceiling Designing

-5. It is more expensive than cement or cement lime plaster.
+- More expensive than cement or cement lime plaster

 Cost of POP Ceiling Designing